Constraints on a dark matter sub-halo near the Sun from pulsar timing

+An alert reader will recognize that in equation (\ref{eq:Pdot}) that we implicitly assume that the \PBDOTobs $~$ignores period drifts from gravitational accelerations that do not come from the smooth Galactic potential, e.g., dark matter subhalos.
+The central theme of this work is relaxing this assumption.
+Given these terms, one can then solve for the LOS Galactic acceleration, $\alosgal$ as:

+as in prior work \cite{Chakrabartietal2021,Donlonetal2024} that accounts for uncertainties in measured values of the distance, proper motion, binary period and period drift, as well as the masses and eccentricities of the pulsars.
+A similar method has recently been used to measure Galactic accelerations using solitary pulsars \cite{Donlonetal2025} that uses an empirical calibration of the magnetic braking term, and we employ these recent measurements here as well.
+Here we include the scatter in the magnetic braking term as an additional error term as noted in the Appendix of \cite{Donlonetal2025}.

-\textit{Constraints on dark matter sub-halos}---Following this work which provides the LOS Galactic acceleration from the observed period drift of binary pulsars \cite{Chakrabartietal2021,Donlonetal2024}, we can now determine the excess power in the acceleration field relative to the best-fit Milky Way's gravitational potential using a collection of binary pulsars in close proximity to each other.
-For a set of pulsars at 3-d positions $\bf{x_{i}}$, the excess line-of-sight acceleration experienced by each binary pulsar is:
+\textit{Constraints on dark matter sub-halos}---Following this work which provides the LOS Galactic acceleration from the observed period drift of binary pulsars \cite{Chakrabartietal2021,Donlonetal2024}, we can now determine the deviation in the acceleration field relative to a smooth gravitational potential using a collection of binary pulsars in close proximity to each other, e.g., breaking the implicit assumption discussed above.
+For a set of pulsars at 3-d positions $\bf{x_{i}}$, the deviation in the observed line-of-sight acceleration experienced by each binary pulsar from a smooth potential is:

-where $\rm a_{\rm los, measured}(\mathbf{r})$ is the line-of-sight Galactic acceleration at 3-d position $\bf{x}_i$, $\alosgal(\mathbf{r}_i) = \mathbf{a}_{\rm gal}(\mathbf{x_i})\cdot\hat{n}_i$, $\mathbf{a}_{\rm gal}$ is the 3-d galactic acceleration from our previously determined best fit models, and $\hat{n}_i$ is the line of sight unit vector from the solar system to $\mathbf{r}_i$.
+where $\rm a_{\rm los, measured}(\mathbf{r})$ is the line-of-sight Galactic acceleration at 3-d position $\bf{x}_i$, $\alosgalmod(\mathbf{r}_i) = \mathbf{a}_{\rm gal}(\mathbf{x_i})\cdot\hat{n}_i$, $\mathbf{a}_{\rm gal}$ is the 3-d galactic acceleration from our previously determined best fit models, and $\hat{n}_i$ is the line of sight unit vector from the solar system to $\mathbf{r}_i$.

-The excess acceleration experienced by an individual binary pulsar has a high degree of degeneracy between the position of a gravitating mass and the mass itself.
+This deviation in the acceleration field from a smooth potential, $\Delta a$, that is experienced by an individual binary pulsar has a high degree of degeneracy between the position of a gravitating mass and the mass itself.
 The addition of multiple binaries provides additional constraints and allows us to break this degeneracy to some extent.
-Hence, we can define the excess average acceleration for N binaries as:
+Hence, we can define the average absolute acceleration deviation for N binaries as:

 An enhanced value for $N>1$ pulsars that are spatially close to each other can indicate the presence of a local enhancement in the mass density.
 As we argue in the Appendix, any local enhancement (above some threshold) for which pulsar timing is sensitive to must be due to dark matter sub-halos.